 Anthony, American Midland Naturalist 55: 246.
 1956

-The taxon is proposed to be an Opuntia species created through the natural hybridization of O. aureispina (a diploid species) and O. phaeacantha (a hexaploid species).
-Hybridization attributed to O. phaeacantha-like parents might mean O. dulcis, O. camanchica, or some other not-too-large Opuntia.
-Irrespective of its ancient origins, the taxon is self-reproducing and is considered a discrete species of prickly pear by these authors.
-See the original description.
-O. spinosibacca is probably tetraploid.
+The taxon is proposed by some botanists to be an Opuntia species created through the natural hybridization of O. aureispina (a diploid species) and O. phaeacantha (a hexaploid species).
+Hybridization attributed to O. phaeacantha might actually mean O. dulcis, O. camanchica, or some other not-too-large Opuntia.
+Irrespective of its ancient origins, the taxon is self-reproducing and is considered a discrete species of prickly pear herein.

-This Opuntia species is a superb plant in larger gardens because of its unique coloration and its stout tree- shrub-like look.
-It is not for small gardens.
+This prickly pear is a superb plant in larger gardens because of its unique and attractive coloration and its stout look.
+Mature plants are best in larger gardens.